Valentin-elter/Bomberman/README.md

 # Bomberman

-Second year study project, a cross platform 3D bomberman-like made with raylib (Windows/linux).
+A second-year student project, a cross-platform 3D bomberman-like game developed using the raylib library, compatible with Windows and Linux operating systems.

 ## Features

-All the mechanics of a classic Bomberman
+* Incorporates all the mechanics of a classic Bomberman game
-Saves management
+* Includes a save management system
-competitive A.I.
+* Features competitive AI opponents
-local multiplayer
+* Offers local multiplayer functionality
-Cross Plateform (Windows/Linux)
+* Compatible with both Windows and Linux operating systems

 ## Build with linux (ubuntu)

-Realised with Raylib 3.7.0
+Built with Raylib 3.7.0

 ### 1. Install required libraries and tools: